zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hasqueryfilter-method.md

     public bool Discontinued { get; set; }
 }
 ```
-Again, the query filter is applied in the `OnModelCreating` method, and will result in queries that reference the `Product` entity only returning hose that have not been discontinued:
+Again, the query filter is applied in the `OnModelCreating` method, and will result in queries that reference the `Product` entity only returning those that have not been discontinued:
 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder) {